juanschallibaum/Nuk3Gh0st/README.md

 # Nuk3 Gh0st

-Universal LKM Linux kernel rootkit, designed to work in any kernel version and both architectures (x86 and x64).
+Universal Linux LKM rootkit, designed to work in any kernel version and both architectures (x86 and x64).

 ## Functionality